Furikuda/bork/docs/installation.rst

   a FUSE implementation for Python:

   - Either pyfuse3_ (preferably, newer) or llfuse_ (older).
-    See also the BORG_FUSE_IMPL env variable.
+    See also the BORK_FUSE_IMPL env variable.
   - See setup.py about the version requirements.

 If you have troubles finding the right package names, have a look at the